alexhumphreys/idrall/README.md

 ## Future work

 - Add the things from the missing list above
-- ￼Upgrade to Idris2￼ (need to see what's up with Lightyear for this)
+- Upgrade to Idris2￼ (will need to swap Lightyear for `Data/String/Parser` in contrib)
 - Improved parsing (Not really sure what I'm doing here)￼
 - Think about what api/types to expose so as to make this as nice as possible to use
+- Scope checking as found in [Tiny Idris](https://github.com/edwinb/SPLV20)